 One of the most talked-about subjects in haircare is the use (or avoidance) of sulfates.
 Sodium lauryl sulfate is one of the most commonly discussed ingredients, as it has been found to strip the hair of color and natural oils.
 While some experts don't buy into the sulfate-free controversy, many still choose to seek out shampoos that contain alternative cleansers.
 Enter, decyl-glucoside.

-Decyl-glucoside is a sulfate-free surfactant used in cosmetic products, such as shampoos and cleansers.
+Decyl-glucoside is a gentle and biodegradable surfactant used in cosmetic products, such as shampoos and cleansers.
 It's derived from plant-based fatty alcohols (coconut c8-16) and glucose (sugar/starch), and it's become popular because of its ability to lather into a generous foam.

-Decyl-glucoside is biodegradable and considered gentle due to its low risk of skin irritation.
-It is unique because despite not containing sulfates, it has a superior ability to create and maintain a foamy lather.
+Decyl-glucoside is considered gentle due to its low risk of skin irritation.
+It is unique because it has a superior ability to create and maintain a foamy lather.
+It is technically considered a sulfate, however it is sourced from coconuts and is not considered carcinogenic—therefore it is considered a safe alternative to sulfates made of petroleum, such as sodium lauryl sulfate.
 For this reason, it's often used in baby shampoos and shampoos for those with scalp irritation.

-Creating maximum lather with no sulfates, decyl-glucoside sounds almost too good to be true.
+Creating maximum lather with a plant-based and gentle formulation, decyl-glucoside sounds almost too good to be true.
 But is there anyone who shouldn't use it?
-We turned to two dermatologists for the full scoop.
+We turned to experts for the full scoop.

 Meet the Expert